 BIMI, acronym for Brand Indicators for Message Identification, is a way to display your logo next to your sender name in your recipient’s mailbox.

-This technology allows brands to choose their logo themselves, instead of ISPs.
-For the moment, only the Yahoo and AOL Mailbox providers support this feature.
+This technology allows brands to choose their logo themselves, instead of MailBox Providers.
+For the moment, only Yahoo and AOL support this feature.

 How to use BIMI?

 Create a large square logo in SVG format (512 * 512 pixels, for example).
 However, even if it is square, chances are it will be displayed in a circle in different interfaces, so avoid putting important information in the corners.

 The first example is correct, the second also but not very readable, and the third not, because the corners will be cropped.